Courseiva

 Configure the Application Load Balancer's security group to allow inbound from corporate IPs, and the EC2 instances' security group to allow inbound from the ALB's security group.

 The correct approach is to use security groups.
-The ALB security group should allow inbound from corporate IPs, and the EC2 security group should allow inbound only from the ALB security group.
-AWS health checkers come from the ALB's private IPs, so they are covered.
-Option B is correct.
-Option A (NACL) is incorrect because NACLs are stateless and would require complex rules.
-Option C (WAF) can filter by IP but also needs to allow health checks, and it adds complexity.
-Option D (dedicated ALB for health checks) is overkill and unnecessary.
+The ALB security group should allow inbound from corporate IPs, and the EC2 instances' security group should allow inbound only from the ALB's security group.
+This ensures that traffic from the internet first passes through the ALB, which performs health checks using its private IPs (which are part of the ALB's security group).
+Option B is incorrect because having multiple target groups does not control traffic filtering.
+Option C (WAF) can filter by IP but still requires allowing health check traffic, and it adds unnecessary complexity.
+Option D (NACL) is stateless and would require complex rules to allow return traffic and health checks, making it less secure and manageable.

 Answer analysis